 Waterlase surgical dentistry has many advantages over conventional oral and periodontal surgeries.

-Heat, vibration and pressure are the primary causes of pain associated with the use of the traditional drill and instruments.
-Since the Waterlase laser cuts hard and soft tissues without heat, vibration or pressure, your Periodontist may be able to perform your procedure with fewer shots and less anesthesia.
-Plus, using a Waterlase laser reduces bleeding, post-operative pain and swelling and the need for pain medication in many cases.
-In certain cases, patients could have surgeries without being taken off of Aspirin, Plavix, Coumadin and other blood thinners.
-Waterlase could also be used in comfortable treatment of oral herpetic lesions, removal and biopsy of other benign intra-oral lesions.
+Heat, vibration, and pressure are the primary causes of pain associated with the use of the traditional drill and instruments.
+Since the Waterlase laser cuts hard and soft tissues without heat, vibration, or pressure, your Periodontist may be able to perform your procedure with fewer shots and less anesthesia.
+Plus, using a Waterlase laser reduces bleeding, post-operative pain and swelling, and the need for pain medication in many cases.
+In certain cases, patients could have surgeries without being taken off of Aspirin, Plavix, Coumadin, and other blood thinners.
+Waterlase could also be used in the comfortable treatment of oral herpetic lesions, removal, and biopsy of other benign intra-oral lesions.

 Accuracy and Precision